llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class.rst

   * **Reference implementation**, which is a comment section that shows a C-style implementation of the kernel.
 This is basically what the ``Base_Seq`` variant of the kernel looks like.
-All kernel variants should produce the same results of the reference version.
+All kernel variants should produce results close to the reference version.

   * **Uniquely-named include guard** that guards the contents of the header file.
 All such guards have the form